|Manufacturers of plugs

 precision parts for medical, measuring, clock industry and mechanical

 In 1945, Tschudin & Heid acquired J.J.
 Buser AG, Kunststoffpresswerk elektronischer Artikel in Basel.
 Buser's press work allowed Tschudin & Heid to add electrical accessories to their range of products, which proved to be very profitable.
 The trademark JJB remained in use for many years.
 In 1960, a branch named TH-contact, was founded in Reinach (BL) for manufacturing electro-technical equipment, as switches, plugs and sockets.
 In 2002 switch production has been sold to SAIA Burgess in Murten (FR).
-Plugs and sockets have been acquired by Max Hauri AG (see above).
+Switches, plugs and sockets have been acquired by Max Hauri AG (see above).
 The branch in Reinach was closed in 2005.

 |WAROB.
 The plastic press and